The Sopranos: Season 4 (2002)

 Christopher's addiction to heroin deepens, prompting his associates and family to organize an intervention, after which he enters a drug rehabilitation center.
-Adriana's friend Danielle Ciccolella is revealed to be an undercover FBI agent named Deborah Ciccerone-Waldrup, who tells Adriana the only way for her to stay out of prison for heroin distribution at her bar is to become an informant.
+Adriana's friend Danielle Ciccolella is revealed to be an undercover FBI agent named Deborah Ciccerone-Waldrup, who tells Adriana the only way for her to stay out of prison for cocaine distribution at her bar is to become an informant.
 Adriana reluctantly agrees and starts sharing information with the FBI.

 Carmela, whose relationship with Tony is tense due to financial worries and Tony's infidelities, develops a mutual infatuation with Furio Giunta.
 Furio, incapable of breaking his personal moral code and that of the Neapolitan mafia, clandestinely returns home to Italy.
 After Tony's former mistress calls their home, Carmela throws Tony out.
 As a result, their plan to buy a beach house falls through and Tony pesters the owner until he gets his deposit back.

 Anthony Jr. starts attending a new high school, with Tony suggesting he needed to pull some strings to get him in.
 A.J. gets a girlfriend but is intimidated by her family's wealth.
 Meadow initially struggles with her ex-boyfriend's death.
 As she considers taking a gap year or switching schools, she sees a therapist that Dr. Melfi recommended.
 Eventually, Meadow finds a worthwhile cause by volunteering at a law center.
 She gets an apartment with some roommates and starts dating again.
 Her relationship with Carmela becomes strained after several arguments.
 Both the kids take their parents' separation hard, with A.J. asking to live with his dad instead of his mom.

 Tony decides to quit therapy, thinking he isn't making any progress.
 He thanks Dr. Melfi for all her help and they part amicably.
 Stuck in a deadlock over a deal with the Lupertazzi family, Tony is approached by Johnny Sack with a proposal to murder Carmine.
 He considers it, even after managing to reach an agreement with Carmine, but he later becomes suspicious of Johnny's intentions and turns him down.